dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 ### Modifying a neuron's state
 Recall from the section _Neuron attributes_, that a neuron has a dissolve delay and can be non-dissolving, dissolving, or dissolved.
-To switch between the diffent dissolve states or to increase the dissolve delay, use the `ManageNeuron` command `Configure`.
+To switch between the different dissolve states or to increase the dissolve delay, use the `ManageNeuron` command `Configure`.
 ```
 type Configure = record { operation : opt Operation };
 type Operation = variant {